 Deal with that guy by firing up Sprint.
 Bail on him when he’s battling you and goes into Lock mode – and use your speed to make him lose track of you, get behind him and assassinate the bastard.

 Consider the weapons available to you and choose the best one for the job.
 Don’t just stick with one loadout because you’re comfortable – each weapon and item exists for a reason.
 Think about creative ways you can deal with your enemies.

 Send in the holograms

-If you’re playing a team match that leaves the Hologram available to you, you’re going to want at least one person on your team to have it.
-It’s not much of a great ability in the campaign, but in multiplayer, holograms are almost always useful and alway used incorrectly.
+If you’re playing a team match that offers the Hologram available to you, you’re going to want at least one person on your team to have it.
+It’s not a great ability in the campaign, but in multiplayer, holograms are almost always useful and always used incorrectly.

 The trick is not giving away the hologram before the appropriate time.
 As soon as a hologram gets shot, it starts to be obvious that it’s fake – so send your hologram just ahead of you, or through a different door.
 The key is either to 1. get enemy attention on the hologram, or 2. get the enemy to waste fire on the hologram.
 So try sending it just ahead or even in the group with you as your four-man team storms into a room.
 It looks like another target.

 Whenever possible, get the enemy to fire first and miss and to give away his position and his advantage.
 Use the hologram to scare him into doing so.

 Double up with teammates and weapons

 The great thing about loadouts is that you can tailor at team to use them effectively together.
 Yes, you can be great as an individual, but working as a team gives you the advantage of fully dismantling your enemies with humiliating results.